 Q: What is "Net Viewing Bandwidth" and how is bandwidth calculated?

 A: For every viewed/downloaded asset, we count the data used to deliver the requested copy of the asset.
-When you use transformation options to reduce the file size of a delivered asset, we count the size of the actual copy delivered, not the size of the original asset.
+When you use transformation options to reduce the file size of a delivered asset, your bandwidth count is based on the size of the actual copy delivered, not the size of the original asset.
 We do not count "Midgress" bandwidth, charge extra per request, for traffic in different geographical regions, for HTTPS requests or for traffic to origin.
 There is also no additional cost for CDN invalidations, if requested when you delete or overwrite an asset.

 Q: When do my Transformation & Bandwidth quotas reset to zero?

 A: Your Transformations and Bandwidth usage is based on the last 30-days of activity in your account and does not reset to '0' on a fixed period like a calendar or billing month.
 Your 'current' usage goes up and down based on the recent activity in your account, and should remain within your account's quota.

 Q: How are default image placeholders counted towards my usage?

 A: Placeholder resources contain derived versions of the default image which were previously generated.
 These images count against your account's number of assets and storage calculations.
 Also for every unique transformation, a Transformation is consumed when the derived asset is created.